 Don’t wait to reserve a spot at one of these lovely New England Campgrounds.
 A late-season stay will help fuel your outdoor dreams until the last vestiges of snow have melted into another spring.
 These are our favorite spots for fall camping in New England – Maine, Massachusetts, New Hampshire, Vermont, Rhode Island, and Connecticut.

 Camp in Vermont’s Northeast Kingdom at Brighton State Park

-This is one of Vermont’s most secluded and remote state parks.
+Brighton State Park is one of Vermont’s most secluded and remote state parks and a fabulous fall camping destination.
 Located near Island Pond in the spectacular Northeast Kingdom, it’s a magical escape from the stresses of the modern world.
 Fall camping is special at Brighton State Park.
 Not only are the colors beyond gorgeous, but you can rent a cabin, move in for the weekend, and disappear from reality.

-Another special park with incredible scenery and very few people, Woodford State Park is also one of the most dog-friendly parks in the state.
-Treat your canine companion to a serious hike round the lake, or rent a canoe and explore the quiet coves and wetlands.
+Another special park with incredible scenery and very few people, Woodford State Park is also one of the most dog-friendly parks in Vermont.
+Treat your canine companion to a hike around the lake, or rent a canoe and explore the quiet coves and wetlands.
 If the fickle fall weather won’t cooperate, you can rent one of four cozy cabins, or you can brave the elements at one of the sweet waterfront campsites.